natmfat/obsidian-lens/README.md

 WARNING: CURRENTLY IN A NONFUNCTIONAL STATE

 A free, self-hosted option for your personal Obsidian vaults.
-Obsidian viewer will work with any Obsidian vault on GitHub (including privated vaults if you setup the permissions correctly).
+Obsidian Lens will work with any Obsidian vault on GitHub (including privated vaults if you setup the permissions correctly).

 ## Configuration